Videojs Download Button

 ?>

-If this is a file hosted on the same server, you need to find the relative path to the video file on your server, based on source url or video id.
-Once you have video relative path, check if file exists and order to download it.
+If this is a file hosted on the same server, you need to find the relative path to the video file on your server based on the source URL or video ID.
+Once you know the video's relative path, check if a file exists and send it to download.

 Code snippet